slog-rs/scope/README.md

 ## Verification Recommendation

 To help with the maintaince, the ownership of this crate is potentially shared between multiple developers.
-It is recommend to always use [cargo-crev](https://github.com/crev-dev/cargo-crev/tree/master/cargo-crev) to verify trustworthiness of each of your dependencies, including this one.
+It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.